gpmd/playbook/_posts/pages/2014-03-11-style-guide.md

 ## Titles

 All titles should be written in title case.
-For example "This is the New GPMD Playbook".
+For example **"This is the New GPMD Playbook"**.